 Sometimes a soldier’s career gets cut short—Kevin Goyoco can tell you a thing or two.
 When he was medically discharged after five years of service, his wife, Lena (still in service) encouraged him to save his severance for something big.
 Goyoco took her advice and “rolled” with his new ice cream shop.
 Collaborating with other local food entrepreneurs, he developed flagship recipes along with a rotating seasonal menu of frozen tasty treats.
 House-made batter is poured onto a frozen surface, then toppings are smeared and rolled.
 He swears it’s only 6 ounces of batter, but you may want to share several signature desserts like “Oreo Crack” and “Bad and Boujee.”

 Hailing from New Orleans, Greg and Theresa Shea built upon the foundation of their historic downtown restaurant’s namesake.
-Former Marine turned chef, Greg prefers a blonde roux— authentic Cajun fare is his speciality.
+Former Marine turned chef, Greg prefers a blonde roux— authentic Cajun fare is his specialty.
 Yet, there are family recipes on the menu tantalizing any and all palates.
 Enter from the Strawberry Alley side for a true speakeasy experience complete with craft cocktails.
 Once downstairs, you’ll wish those walls could talk in this most historic venue.
 Devour dishes like Boudin Boulettes, Crawfish Étouffée or Fried Shrimp and Grits and you’ll swear you’re in the Big Easy.
 Lunch and dinner options are available; just don’t forget $5 “Happiest Hour” Monday-Wednesday.

 There’s nothing like the smell of fresh-baked bread.
 German native, Silke Tyler agrees.
 She and her husband, Tim, have baked traditional German breads and pastries in their vintage bakery since 2000.
 Here they cherish the time-honored tradition of hand-shaped and made-from-scratch recipes to “nourish you on all levels.”
 There’s a deli, cafe and carry-out along with a full-scale wholesale delivery service which even offers gluten-free options.
 You’ll definitely enjoy a Grüß Gott! after a trip to Silke’s.